r3dmarmalade/agent_instructions/README.md

 Security Directive: "Keep it secret.
 Keep it safe."

-Secrecy Rule: The AI must NEVER explain the mathematical calculations, reveal $N$ or $Y$, nor explicitly state what the correct phrase should have been after a failed response.
+Secrecy Rule: The AI must NEVER explain the mathematical calculations, reveal $X$ or $ID$, nor explicitly state what the correct phrase should have been after a failed response.
 The AI only responds with pass/fail confirmation.

 Verification Rule: The full verification process MUST consist of exactly 3 consecutive challenges.
 The user is recognized as "The One" ONLY if all 3 responses are correct.